(Including Fraunces Tavern® Museum Book Award Presentation)

 When are winners notified?

-The Book Award Winner, Runner-Up and Honorable Mention will be notified the last week in February after the close of the qualifying year.
+The Book Award Winner, Runner-Up and Honorable Mention will be notified by the last week in February after the close of the qualifying year.
 Recipients will be notified using the submitted contact information.

 Past Recipients of the Fraunces Tavern Museum Book Award